FAQ Listing Mina

 These funds are NOT lost.
 The exchanges have received the funds at the exchange's address, but the exchange may not be able to automatically associate the deposit with the user's exchange account without such a memo.

-To avoid this above issue, we recommend that exchanges do NOT require a memo for deposits.
-At the same time, we also recommend that exchanges and wallet creators expose an optional memo field during a Mina send transaction.
+To prevent this issue, we recommend that exchanges do NOT require a memo for deposits.
+At the same time, exchanges and wallet creators are recommended to expose an optional memo field during a Mina send transaction.

-What is the current maximum number of rollback blocks?
+What is the maximum number of rollback blocks?

 Running a node